hilalbbalci/BlowUp/README.md

 - Users can select and upload a photo
   - Add a title and description to the photo
 - Users can see all sharing photos or select one of them and see the detail page.
-- Users can can comment on a photo on that detail page.
+- Users can can comment on a photo on that detail page
-- Users can view photos posted by all users in the Discover page
+- Users can view photos posted by all users on Home Page
 - The new users's work are grouped and showed at the top of the feed
 <div className="featured-photos">
 ```                 <p>Follow to explore new works</p>